 He is also credited for his use of the pentatonic scale in previously unheard-of ways.
 Up until Zakk hit the scene in the late 80s, it was the norm for shred guitarists to be jamming on 3-note-per-string patterns and sweep picked arpeggios.

-For the video, I’ve selected this absolute adrenaline rush of an improvised solo that Zakk recorded for EMGtv.
+For some of the best shred examples, I’ve selected this absolute adrenaline rush of an improvised solo that Zakk recorded for EMGtv.

 Blending heavy metal and classical composition, his playing is infused with a strong sense of melody, and he is known for his slick legato phrasing, tapped arpeggios, and impossibly fast alternate picking.